jefferyfry/gcp-saas-bill/subscription-service/README.md

 ```
 Modify localhost:8081 if the emulator uses a different port.

+### Google Sheets to View the Cloud Datastore DB
+The [google-sheets directory](google-sheets/datastore-read-only.gs) contains a Google Apps Script that you can use to pull data from the Datastore DB and into a Google Sheet.
+Follow these [instructions](https://developers.google.com/apps-script/guides/sheets) to execute the script for a Google Sheet.
+[Time-driven triggers](https://developers.google.com/apps-script/guides/triggers/installable#time-driven_triggers) can be used to automatically update the Google Sheet on a schedule.
+Running the script requires having a service account that has the Datastore Viewer IAM permission.
+Then place the Service Account json file in the same directory as the Google Sheet and name it _datastore-viewer-service-account.json_.

 ## Running Locally
 The following will run the service locally.
 ```